MartinYeung5/2024_substrate_notes/notes.md

 in std,
 * "pallet-nicks/std",

-Open the runtime/src/lib.rs file in a text editor.
+* Open the runtime/src/lib.rs file in a text editor.
+Locate the Balances pallet and note that it consists of the following implementation (impl)code block:

+you can see
+"impl pallet_balances::Config for Runtime...."